Winston-Lin/dziganto.github.io/_posts/2018-4-25-From-Zero-to-Spark-Cluster-in-Under-Ten-Minutes.md

 6. Click `Next` at bottom right of screen.
 7. In **Step 2: Hardware**, select the instance types, instance counts, on-demand or spot pricing, and auto-scaling options.
 > For this tutorial we'll simply change the instance type to `m4.xlarge` and Core to 1 instance.
->
-> Everything else will remain as default.
+Everything else will remain as default.
+See the following picture for details.
->
-> See following picture for details.

 ![EMR Software](/assets/images/EMR_instance_types.png?raw=true){: .center-image }